seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 ## Exercise 1: Setup Azure Site Recovery

-In this exercise, you are going to deploy a quickstart template on Azure.
+In this exercise, you are going to deploy a Azure site recovery.
+Azure Site Recovery offers disaster recovery and resilience for apps and workloads running on on-premises machines or Azure IaaS VMs.
+When there is an outage, Site Recovery orchestrates replication and handles failover to Azure.
+It also handles Azure recovery to your primary site.

 In this exercise, you will: